 If you’re in the process of establishing a local entity but already want to set up operations, an EOR can be your substitute.
 They can handle all employees while you finish your requirements and eventually help with transitioning.

-• Compliance with immigration
+• Navigating Immigration Compliance

 If you need to send your staff to another country to help run operations, they may run into the hassle of filling out different forms and securing work permits and visas.
 An EOR can process these, ensuring that all legalese and paperwork comply with government standards and that visas and work permits are in order.